TheShadowProgramming/All-projects-web-practice/linux-CLI-commands-git-errors/linux-keyboard-shortcuts.md

 - ctlr + left or right arrow for going back multiple lines
 - ctlr + shift left for selecting that entire word
 - ctlr + backspace for deleting the entire word
+- cltr + shift + backspace to delete the entire line
 - using Tab for switching between different portions of the window

 # Window shortcuts